-- 70 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer - 552.
-Have all of the services you offer shown on your fee schedule! - 553.
-Always ask your current customers if they are planning other upcoming events.
+- 552. Have all of the services you offer shown on your fee schedule! - Always ask your current customers if they are planning other upcoming events.
 Discuss their needs and objectives for these events.
 You might find a fit. - 554.
 If you are not appropriate for your current customers' upcoming events, suggest your favorite speakers' bureaus.
 This will keep you in the minds of those bureaus, as well as help customers. - 555.
 If you are not appropriate for your current customers' events, suggest another speaker with an appropriate topic.
-Speakers will be very inclined to return the favor when the opportune moment comes. - 556.
-Have a multiple booking price on your fee schedule for multiple bookings contracted and deposits paid all at the same time.
+Speakers will be very inclined to return the favor when the opportune moment comes. - Have a multiple booking price on your fee schedule for multiple bookings contracted and deposits paid all at the same time.